hasanihardik/PromptEase/README.md

 # PromptEase
 A chrome extension to get ai based response for selected text in any webpage.
 Works in IAmNeo Examly.
+DOESN'T WORK WITH SQL QUERIES FOR NOW(WILL FIX IT ASAP).

 # Features